The unexpected impacts of COVID-19 on Asian Americans

 Immigrant activists are calling for more to be done to support vulnerable members of the Asian American community.

-“With language access issues, it’s important that as opportunities come up for relief and support and all that, if the info isn’t available for them in their language, especially for small businesses, it can be really difficult for them to navigate and understand how to take advantage of programs,” said Yeon.
+“With language access issues, it’s important that as opportunities come up for relief and support and all that, if the info isn’t available for them in their language, especially for small businesses, it can be really difficult for them to navigate and understand how to take advantage of programs,” said Choimorrow.
 “If folks are looking to support organizations that are supporting smaller businesses and organizations, they should look at donating to organizations that are providing direct support to Asian Americans.”

 Joshua can be reached at info@nwasianweekly.com.